-For groups of reinsurance contracts covering onerous underlying contracts, the Group will establish a lossrecovery component at 1 January 2023.
-The Group will determine the loss-recovery component with reference to the amount of the loss component that relates to the underlying contracts at 1 January 2023.
+For groups of reinsurance contracts covering onerous underlying contracts, the Group will est recovery component at 1 January 2023.
+The Group will determine the loss-recovery component to the amount of the loss component that relates to the underlying contracts at 1 January 2023.